BernardoAguayoOrtega/frontend_challenge/README.md

    - Use Next.js Image component for automatic image optimization.
    - Serve responsive images to reduce bandwidth usage on different devices.

-3. **SSR and SSG**:
-   - Implement server-side rendering (SSR) and static site generation (SSG) for better performance and SEO.
-   - Use incremental static regeneration (ISR) to update static content without rebuilding the entire site.

 ### Deployment and Infrastructure

 1. **CI/CD Pipeline**: